LACMA / Zumthor

 Currently in the gift shop.

 I have mixed feelings about the building as whole.
-The interior layout is all on the one floor, which really works.
+The interior layout all on the one floor really works.
 As does the way the collection is arranged in a fluid geographical and non-chronological way.
+It's a great building to view art and design.

-The overall structure, particularly the was it crosses Wilshire, is so LA in a good way.
+The overall structure, particularly the way it crosses Wilshire, is very LA--in a good way.
 However, it also hints at a freeway overpass or parking garage with all that concrete.
 The fact that they didn't select an architect from the Americas is typical and annoying.
-The Erewhon Cafe also seems like a joke.
+The Erewhon Café also seems like an expensive self-deprecating joke.
 Decreasing the gallery space is also puzzling.
-Overall, I do like it more than I thought I would.
+Overall, I do like it more than I thought I would after actually being there.
+It certainly has its photogenic moments.